vinc/vinc.cc/src/history/index.html.md

 ---
-title: Archeology
+title: History
 ---

-# Archeology
+# History

-Collection of notes about various topics related to archeology.
+Collection of notes about various topics related to history.

 - [Prehistory of Brittany](/archeology/brittany-prehistory)
 - [Megaliths of Menez Bré](/archeology/menez-bre-megaliths)